inno-devops-labs/S25-core-course-labs/app_python/README.md

 7. Run Snyk test to check for vulnerabilities in dependencies.
 8. Log in to Docker Hub.
 9. Build and Push the Docker image to Docker Hub.

+## Visits Counter

+The `/visits` endpoint tracks the number of site visits.
+Each time a user accesses the site, the application:
+1. Reads the current visit count from `visits/visits.txt`.
+2. Increments the count.
+3. Saves the updated count back to the file.

+The visit count persists across container restarts.
+This is achieved by mapping a host directory in `docker-compose.yml` to store `visits.txt`, ensuring data is not lost when the container stops or restarts.